ezriaz/CMT-NN/README.md

 # CMT-NN

 ## Overview
-This repository contains the main Python script `VAN_MU.py` for processing and analyzing the dataset.
+This repository contains the main Python script `VAN_MU.py` for training the dataset.
 The dataset files are stored in compressed split archives due to their large size.

 ## Dataset Information
 The primary dataset used in this project is split into multiple compressed volumes: